WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/e.md

 Don't use *either/or*.
 Use the complete phrase instead.

 ## element

+In general, use *element* for HTML and XML items.
+HTML 4 elements are known as *tags*, but the equivalent elements in modern HTML and XML are known as *elements*.

 ## email

 One word.
 Not *e mail* or *e-mail*.

 ## embed

+Use instead of *imbed*.

 ## emoji
 ## enable, enabled